omertaub7/android-project-flutter-assignment/README.md

 ###Dry Questions###

 Question 1:
-The controller of snapping sheet is implemented by the class SnappingPosition, which allows the programmer to control the following operations of snapping:
-* Snapping positions: where the snapping object initial position is
-* Snapping Factor: Which % of the screen can the snapping sheet take
-* Animation of snapping and its duration
+The controller class for snapping sheet is called SnappingSheetController.
+When SnappingSheetController is set as the controller of a snapping sheet, it recieves the list of SnappingPositions, and allows the user to query the current snap position, and to snap the snapping sheet to another position.

 ####################################################################################################